Backpropagation through Signal Temporal Logic Specifications: Infusing Logical Structure into Gradient-Based Methods: Case Studies: Using stlcg for Robotics Applications

 \subsection{Parametric STL for Behavioral Clustering}

-In this example, we consider parametric STL (pSTL) problems \cite{Vazquez-ChanlatteDeshmukhEtAl2017,AsarinDonzeEtAl2012}, and demonstrate that \texttt{stlcg} has the ability to parallelize the computation.
+In this example, we consider parametric STL (pSTL) problems \citep{Vazquez-ChanlatteDeshmukhEtAl2017,AsarinDonzeEtAl2012}, and demonstrate that since modern automatic differentiation software such as PyTorch can be used to implement \texttt{stlcg}, we have the ability to very easily parallelize the computation and leverage GPU hardware.
 The pSTL problem is a form of logic-based parameter estimation for time series data.
-It involves first proposing an STL template formula where the predicate parameter values and/or time intervals are unknown and then solving for parameter values that best fit a given signal. pSTL is useful for extracting features from time-series data.
-These features can then be used for clustering based on their logical properties.
-For example, pSTL has been used to cluster human driving behaviors in the context of autonomous driving applications \cite{Vazquez-ChanlatteDeshmukhEtAl2017}.
+It involves first constructing an STL template formula where the predicate parameter values and/or time intervals are unknown.
+The goal is to find parameter values that best fit a given signal.
+For example, find parameters that result in zero robustness.
+As such, the pSTL process can be viewed as a form of feature extraction for time-series data.
+Logic-based clustering can be performed by clustering on the extracted pSTL parameter values.
+For example, pSTL has been used to cluster human driving behaviors in the context of autonomous driving applications \citep{Vazquez-ChanlatteDeshmukhEtAl2017}.